rackerlabs/technical-blog/_posts/2020-05-22-cloud-native-scurity-for-aws.md

 ### Shared responsibility model

 With cloud architecture, security becomes much more difficult to manage.
-For example, your company might not own, or indeed manage, all the cloud resources it leverages.
-So now, it becomes a matter of security *of* the cloud, rather that security *in* the cloud, which introduces the shared responsibility model.
+For example, your company might not own, or manage, all the cloud resources it leverages.
+So now, it becomes a matter of security *of the cloud*, rather than security *in the cloud*.
+This scenario introduces the shared responsibility model.

-In our case, AWS is responsible for the health and security of all of the infrastructure that underlie the services that they present to you to consume (*of*).
+In our case, AWS is responsible for the health and security of all of the infrastructure that underlies the services that they present to you to consume (*of the cloud*).
-However, any resource that you provision on top of that infrastructure is your responsibility (*in*);.
+However, any resource that you provision on top of that infrastructure is your responsibility (*in the cloud*).

 ### How Rackspace helps